 But since you can’t really turn away love like that, you can at least make it a little bit better.

 Not monumentally.
-With therapy and relationship counseling, one can get over their issues of dismissive avoidant attachment and learn how to be in a more functional relationship.
+With therapy and counseling, one can get over their issues of dismissive avoidant attachment and learn how to be in a more functional relationship.
 However, one cannot completely let go of everything that contributed to designing their nature.

 Eventually, yes.
 There might be a few bumps along the way and some major conflicts in the very beginning of a relationship with a person who has avoidant attachment issues.
 But with time, consistency, effort and tons of understanding, a successful relationship is completely possible.